Occupational Exposure

 • Highest Risk Jobs: Pipefitters, insulators, boilermakers, maintenance mechanics [1]

-• Secondary Exposure: Operators and plant personnel exposed to ambient asbestos dust [3]
+• Secondary Exposure: Operators and plant personnel exposed to ambient fiber dust [3]

 • Turnaround Risk: Major maintenance shutdowns created peak exposure conditions [2]